soschlegel/abap_hska/homework.md

 * For your validation you should create a message for the user and this requires a Message-Class (it's not a typical class like used in OO-Programming!).
 A short introduction can be found [here](presentations/MessageClass.pdf)

 * In the Git-Explanation is an error in chapter 1.
 Don't use the Continous Integration Plugin - use instead the one described [here](https://tools.hana.ondemand.com/#abap) under the section *abapGit*.
 We will update our instruction shortly.
 A small example is described [here](https://developers.sap.com/tutorials/abap-environment-abapgit.html#f04bf1cc-915a-4eb7-b54f-fd923a4e0f2d), but keep in mind, that you use an other scenario (you work with *Cloud-to-Cloud* and not *On-Prem-To-Cloud*).

+* Automatic generation of values for your GUID can be achieved via the **early numbering** - see information [here](https://help.sap.com/viewer/923180ddb98240829d935862025004d6/Cloud/en-US/cb558d9c68cc4082a6b18769a19cec06.html).
+The keyfield you use on databaselevel has to be defined as *SYSUUID_16* - this should work via UI and EML

+* *DON'T FORGET TO USE THE **CLIENT**-FIELD IN YOUR DATABASE-TABLE*